whiteout-io/mail/README.md

 ## Deploying Web App & Selfhosting

 The App can be used either as a Chrome Packaged App or just by hosting it on your own trusted web server.
-You can build the app from source or download a rebuilt version.
+You can build the app from source.

-### Download prebuild version

-Just download the most recent `*_webmail.zip` file under [releases](https://github.com/whiteout-io/mail-html5/releases)

 ### Build from source